Learn to fuel the gymnast for optimal performance and longevity in the sport.

 You can also continue to serve these foods as “learning foods” and place them on their plate, but not force them to consume them.
 When they’re ready, they might try it.
 Even if you force them through the “one bite rule” or “you’re not leaving until you eat this”, they will not repeat the behavior when you aren’t forcing, so not much of a benefit to their health in the long run.

-Making a little bit extra of certain meals, will make great leftovers that can be whipped up into a different meal the next day.
-Switching up flavor profiles, will keep everyone pleased instead of being bored with what you normally cook.
+Making a little bit extra of certain meals will make great leftovers that can be whipped up into a different meal the next day.
+Switching up flavor profiles will keep everyone pleased instead of being bored with what you normally cook.

 This enjoyment of food will also provide satisfaction as well as hunger relief.
-Often times, gymnasts eat their turkey sandwich, apples, and carrots and are not hungry after, but still want more food.
+Oftentimes, gymnasts eat their turkey sandwich, apples, and carrots and are not hungry after, but still want more food.
 This is because they are not satiated.
-The best way to provide that satiation is to add in a fun food to their meal, leaving less of a chance for them to raid your pantry after.
+The best way to provide that satiation is to add in fun food to their meal, leaving less of a chance for them to raid your pantry after.

-In regards to whose role is who’s, the parent’s role is simply to procure and prepare the meals/snacks, while the kids get to choose what and how much they want.
+Regarding whose role is who’s, the parent’s role is simply to procure and prepare the meals/snacks, while the kids get to choose what and how much they want.